Abdolhossein Sepanta: Lor Girl

 As Sepanta took more interest in film, he found that there was a possibility one of his productions could make it to theaters in Iran through some competitive tactics.
 The leading Iranian films producer at the time was Oganes Oganians, a Russian Armenian immigrant who pioneered the industry in Iran.
 His silent films were a hit in Iran and were modeled after a series of Danish comedies aired in the previous years.

 Looking at the advanced technology available in British India, Sepanta realized that he could bring to Iranian cinema the first talkie film.
 In 1931, with an acquaintance Ardeshir Irani, a parsi from the local community, Sepanta began production of the Lor Girl at the Imperial Film Co. in Bombay.
 The movie was the first film with people talking in it as well as one of the first productions in a Muslim country to feature a female.
 The movie was screened in October 1933 in Tehran at two major movie theaters, Mayak Cinema and Sepah Cinema, and was surprisingly a major hit.
-Contrary to the expectations of cinema managers, who relied on foreign films, The Lor Girl was an instant success and set a new record for sales and running period which was not supassed for several years.
+Contrary to the expectations of cinema managers, who relied on foreign films, The Lor Girl was an instant success and set a new record for sales and running period which was not surpassed for several years.

 Sepanta wrote the entire script and played the leading male role as well.
 The story is about Golnar, a village teahouse maid that falls in love with Jafar, a government agent.
 The two fall in love and escape to India until political tensions in troubled Iran die down.
 The movie is said to be a subtle political commentary on the lack of general public security during a period when the Pahlavi dynasty is replacing the Qajar dynasty in Iran.